ubccr/xdmod-python/docs/developing.md

         1. Update the version number in the main heading.
         1. Under the main heading,
-            1. In the sentence that begins, `This documentation is for ...`, replace `the **main development branch**` with the version number in bold in the sentence that begins `This documentation is for ...`, e.g.:
+            1. In the sentence that begins, `This documentation is for ...`, replace the version number in bold, e.g.:
                 ```
                 This documentation is for **v1.0.2**.
                 ```